Starting A Business

 - Starting a Business in Ohio

-- Visit or contact the Building Division to discuss what you are planning.
+To begin the process of obtaining a Certificate of Occupancy, visit or contact the Building and Zoning Division to discuss what you are planning.
 This initial contact will provide the resources and information you will need to make your project a success and avoid potential problems, which could cost you time and money.

-Any contractor that is working on electrical, heating, air conditioning, or permanent signage projects in Fairfield must be licensed by the Building Department before a permit will be granted, view the Contractor Licensing page.
+Any contractor that is working on electrical, heating, air conditioning, or permanent signage projects in Fairfield must be licensed by the Building and Zoning Division before a permit will be granted.
 You should inquire as to whether the contractor working on your project is licensed to work in Fairfield and has obtained the proper permits.

 You must obtain a permit for all business signage in Fairfield.
 This includes permanent signs, temporary signs, grand opening or promotional signs/banners, and tents.
 The size and location of the signage is based on several factors, including the building size and lot street frontage.
 The complete sign code is located in Chapter 11 of the Fairfield Codified Ordinances.
-You can also contact the Building Division at 513-867-5318 for more information.
-Click Here for more details.
+Click here for more details.

 Food Service Businesses